75lb/common-dir/README.md

 <a name="exp_module_common-dir--commonDir"></a>

 ### commonDir(files) ⇒ <code>string</code> ⏏
-commonDir returns the parent directory common to each path in the list
+Returns the parent directory common to each path.

 **Kind**: Exported function
 **Returns**: <code>string</code> - A single path ending with the path separator, e.g. '/user/some/folder/'